jschnurer/jellyfin-new-episode-report/README.md

 ```

 # Getting Library Ids
-Run `npm run getLibraryIds` in the script folder to connect to the Jellyfin server and output a list of Library names, types, and Ids.
+Run `npm run get-library` (or `node .\getLibraries.js`) in the script folder to connect to the Jellyfin server and output a list of Library names, types, and Ids.

 This functionality requires the `local.settings.json` file to exist and to have the following properties already configured: